AdamMc331/AndroidAppTemplate/README.md

 ## Dependency Setup

 You may notice that dependencies are set up in a very specific way.
 Each of the tools has its own Gradle file in the [buildscripts folder](/buildscripts).
 This is by design so that if you chose to have a multi module project, these dependencies can easily be shared between them.
-This is already configured inside our root `build.gradle` file, by applying to each sub project:
+This is already configured inside our root `build.gradle.kts` file, by applying to each sub project:

 ```groovy
 subprojects {